shijuro/OpenCore-Install-Guide/README.md

 ## License

-This translation of the guide is licensed under [CC BY-NC-SA 4.0](./LICENSE.md).
+This translation is licensed under [CC BY-NC-SA 4.0](./LICENSE.md).

 All rights belong to their respective owners.